masasam/dotfiles/README.md

     .zsh_history
 	.mozc

-- To protect data
+- Those that can not be opened but need to protect data

-   Sylpheed configuration file and mail data.
+   Sylpheed configuration file and mail data etc.
    As mail arrives, it will be synchronized to dropbox so you don't have to think about backup.

 Don't forget to make dropbox 2 factor authentication.